cs1302uga/cs1302-hw7.5/README.md

       ```

       **NOTE:** Do not use the `ImageView` constructor that directly takes a URL string.
-      If you do, then it will make it potentially more dificult to change the image
+      If you do, then it will make it potentially more difficult to change the image
       in a later step.

    1. Add any child nodes to the to their parent's